 As part of our ongoing cyber security commitment to educating and informing businesses, we prepared this blog to share the basics about the different types of security policies and how you can (and should) be implementing them in your business.

 If at the end of this blog post, you’ve learnt something new about the importance of policies and the policy of policies, then we will have succeeded in keeping your business one step further ahead in its quest to be more secure.

 It starts with Permission Sets

 User access is managed through creating and setting policies.
 Policies are connected to digital identities, users, groups and roles.
-A policy is an object associated with a digital identity or resource, and defines their permissions.
+A policy is an object associated with a digital identity or resource and defines its permissions.
 Policies are evaluated when a user or role makes a request.
 Permissions are set so any request is evaluated and allowed or denied.
 For example, there are identity-based policies, resource-based policies, permission boundaries, session policies, SCPs and ACLs.

 Policies are set to define permissions for any action regardless of how you choose to perform an operation.

 Typically, faster to use standard policies / generic templates

 Acceptable Use Policy

 Acceptable Use Policy (AUP) is an object document that defines a set of rules and regulations for employees or customers, when it comes to the usage of specific IT resources.
 An AUP clearly outlines what users can and can not do with the IT resources at hand.
 This policy is somewhat similar to End User Licence Agreements (EULA) that users must agree upon before using a software application, except that AUP covers usage of a much larger IT resource than a single software application.